Topological-Insulator Nanocylinders: Introduction

-To check the quality of such approximated model we have compared its results with the ones obtained with the exact numerical model.
-As far as eigenenergies are concerned, the agreement is excellent for $j=\pm 1/2$, and in general improves when the radius of the cylinder increases.
-The wavefunction of the lateral surface is also well reproduced by the analytical model at least not too close to the top and bottom bases.
 Finally, the approximated model has been used to derive analytical expressions for the dipole matrix elements for optical transitions with in-plane polarization.
-We first calculate the contribution from the lateral side alone and from the bases alone, which allows us to derive the matrix elements in the limits of a tall rod and of a squat QD, respectively.
+We calculate the contribution from the lateral side alone and from the bases alone, which allows us to derive the matrix elements in the limits of a tall rod and of a squat QD, respectively.
 In the latter case, we have checked the validity of the analytical expression using the numerical exact model, finding a good agreement at least for the transitions at the lowest energy.
-An analytical expression for the matrix elements has also been derived in the case of the whole finite-height nanocylinder.

 The paper is organized as follows.
 In section~\ref{Ham} we specify the low-energy Hamiltonian of a class of 3DTI materials taking into account the cylindrical symmetry, and derive the effective 2D problem.
 In section~\ref{model} we show the derivation of the two models for a nanocylinder: the analytical model for the side of the cylinder, its bases and the effective boundary condition in the first three sub-sections, while the numerical approach is detailed in the forth sub-section.
 The results for the two models (eigenenergies, wavefunctions and optical transitions) are shown and discussed in section~\ref{sec-res}.